 In 2016 close to 1.9 billion adults were overweight.
 And 650 million of those adults are obese.
 Overall that is 13% of the whole world population.
 Also, obesity among adolescents and children has risen dramatically. back in 1975, the number of overweight people was 4% and, in 2016 has gone up to 18%.

 To know how to prevent obesity, people first need to know the base knowledge of what causes overweight and obesity.
 Overweight is caused by an energy imbalance between calories expended and calories consumed.
+You can use a calorie calculator to measure the nutrients of food you are taking.
 An increased intake of high sugars and fatty foods and physical inactivity are the main causes.

 Every one of the following overweight prevention tips helps maintain a healthy weight but also helps for losing weight.

 - Consume More “Good” Fat and Less “Bad” Fat– Not all fat is bad.
 Many nutrition papers state that the intake of healthy dietary fats can reduce the risk of obesity but also improve cholesterol levels.

 - Consume Less Sugary and Processed Foods– processed foods are high in salt, fat, and sugar.
 Which are the main things that encourage obesity.

 - Eat More Fruits and Vegetables– the recommendation for a daily intake of vegetables and fruits is five to ten servings per day.
 Following this can help you reduce the risk of overweight.